Person Morris

 Widowhood and Later Life

 Billy died in 1927.
-In 1920, Maggie had moved with him and their younger children to Brownwood, Texas.
-After Billy’s death she continued in Brownwood before eventually returning to Huntsville in her later years.1
+Maggie had moved with him and their younger children to Brownwood in 1920.
+After his death she returned to Huntsville in her later years, where she lived with her daughter Mrs. Ewell Loudermilk.1

 Sources